Thesis Statement for an Essay

 - Due to technological advancement, it is difficult to prevent our children from watching violent content since it is readily available to them in video games and cartoons.

-The second example clearly states the problem that we face in restricting our children from using video games and watching cartoons, thus indirectly injecting violence in their personalities.
+The second example clearly states the problem we face in restricting our children from using video games and watching cartoons, thus indirectly injecting violence into their personalities.

 An expository essay aims to describe the topic to the audience.
 It addresses the most vital aspects of your topic, i.e., the essay’s main claim points.
 The thesis statement for an expository essay will briefly describe the key claims of the essay.